A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups: Combinatorial HHS

 \item if two vertices in $W$ are adjacent, then we consider $\sigma,\rho$, the associated maximal simplices of $X$, and in $\duaug{X}{W}$ we connect each vertex of $\sigma$ to each vertex of $\rho$. \end{itemize} We equip $W$ with the usual path-metric, in which each edge has unit length, and do the same for $\duaug{X}{W}$. \end{defn}

-In the hierarchically hyperbolic structure we are aiming to construct, the space being shown to be hierarchically hyperbolic will be $W$, and the ``curve graph'' (i.e. the hyperbolic space associated to the unique $\nest$--maximal element of $\mathfrak S$) will be $X^{+W}$.
+We are aiming to construct a hierarchically hyperbolic structure $(W,\mathfrak S)$.
+The actually hierarchically hyperbolic space will be the graph $W$, equipped with the usual path-metric.
+The ``curve graph'' (i.e., the hyperbolic space associated to the unique $\nest$--maximal element of $\mathfrak S$) will be $X^{+W}$.

+\begin{rem*}[Connectedness of $W$] A priori, there is no assumption that $W$ is connected.
+In practice, connectedness of $W$ will be deduced using the other parts of the definition of a combinatorial HHS (Definition~\ref{defn:combinatorial_HHS} below).
+Specifically, during the proof of Theorem~\ref{thm:hhs_links}, we verify that the links of $X$ provide a hierarchically hyperbolic structure for $W$, and, during the part of that proof where the ``uniqueness axiom'' for hierarchically hyperbolic spaces (Definition~\ref{defn:HHS}.\eqref{item:dfs_uniqueness}) is checked, we verify that $W$ is connected.
+This relies on the fact --- coming from Definition~\ref{defn:combinatorial_HHS} --- that various auxiliary graphs related to $W$ and $X$ are hyperbolic when given the usual path-metric, and in particular connected.
+It also uses induction on the ``complexity'' $n$ of $X$ (see Definition~\ref{defn:combinatorial_HHS}.\eqref{item:chhs_flag} and Definition~\ref{defn:CHHS-finite-complexity}), to say that various subgraphs $W^\Delta$ of $W$ associated to links of simplices $\Delta$ in $X$ are hierarchically hyperbolic and, in particular, connected).

+Probably the strongest reason not to simply hypothesize connectedness of $W$ is that, in support of the above induction, we will need to verify that for each nonempty non-maximal simplex $\Delta$ of $X$, the subgraph $W^\Delta$ of $W$ spanned by maximal simplices of the form $\sigma\star\Delta$ is a $\link(\Delta)$--graph that combines with the complex $\link(\Delta)$ to form a combinatorial HHS of strictly lower complexity.
+This is Proposition~\ref{prop:compatibility_1}.
+By not including connectedness of $W$ in the definition of an $X$--graph, we avoid having to verify connectedness of $W^\Delta$ when proving Proposition~\ref{prop:compatibility_1}, and instead are able to assume it as an inductive hypothesis when proving connectedness of $W$ later, in Theorem~\ref{thm:hhs_links}. \end{rem*}